 If your study abroad is sponsored by another school or agency, you are limited to the use of federal aid (excluding campus-based programs) and private funding.
 You will not be permitted to use your University scholarship or grant money.

 In this scenario, you will be required to use a consortium agreement to permit the transfer of Title IV funds from home school (UD) to the host institution (sponsor of the program).
 Please review the consortium section of this page for more information.

 Why do I need a consortium agreement?

 The consortium agreement (.pdf) is the contract that allows your host institution to credit any and all of your financial aid funds toward your charges for attending that institution.
 The consortium agreement also allows UD to continue to determine your financial aid eligibility so you don't have to re-apply for financial aid at your host institution.

 You are responsible for ensuring that the consortium agreement is completed in its entirety.
 Missing or incorrect information will delay the processing of this form and could delay when funds are released from the University of Dayton.
 If you have any questions, please contact the Office of Financial Aid.

 How does my financial aid get to the host school?

 Once a completed consortium agreement is on file, the University of Dayton will arrange for your financial aid funds to be disbursed near the date that your classes at your host institution are scheduled to begin.
-After funds from all sources have been received, a check will be issued from the Office of the Bursar to your host institution.
+After funds from all sources have been received, a check will be issued from the Office of Student Accounts to your host institution.

 This check must be mailed directly to your host institution to comply with the terms specified in the consortium agreement.
 If you are receiving more financial aid funds than your actual costs (for books, airfare, etc.), your host institution will refund any credit to you according to their institutional policies.
 Please remember this as you may have out-of-pocket expenses to cover before you get your refund.